DanielAmah/clock_me/README.md

 ### API / Business Logic

 Next, was creating the endpoints and writing out business logic.
 This was done by creating controllers which hooks up to routes.
+- As an admin I can see all events created across the app and the associated email addresses of the user.
+- As a staff I can see only own events
+- Validation errors from endpoints were returned to the frontend to be displayed to the user.

  #### API List

  - Create user (` POST /users`)